bwalshe/ocw_algorithms/README.md

-Just trying to get the hang of some iterator stuff.
+This is just a place to collect together some notes/implementations from various OCW courses.